 4. Start washing

-Replace the water and add more soap whenever it becomes too full of gunk to really clean any subsequent dishes.
+- Replace the water and add more soap whenever it becomes too full of gunk to really clean any subsequent dishes or when the water has cooled or the soapy suds have disappeared.

 5. Rinse the dishes

-As you finish with scrubbing each dish, you want to rinse it off under the tap, or in the second sink if you’re using the double-bowled method.
+As you finish with scrubbing each dish, you want to rinse it off under the tap to remove the soap, or in the second sink if you’re using the double-bowled method.
 For this method, you can simply fill the second sink with lukewarm water and dunk the dishes in to rinse them, replacing the water as needed.
 If you don’t have a second sink, just rinse the dishes under the tap.
 You may need to drain out a little of the water as you do so.
 Using lukewarm water is fine.
+If you have hard water, add a cup of white vinegar to the rinse sink to help prevent the mineral deposits from forming on your dishes as they dry.

 6. Check the dishes